 Typically, donating is as simple as finding your local blood donation center and setting an appointment.
 In many cases you can even just walk in.
 Upon arriving, you’re asked to fill out a questionnaire about your health history and any recent travel.
 Your vitals are then checked by a nurse, and you’re asked what type of blood you’ll be donating.
 Whole blood donations typically take about ten minutes, whereas the process for platelet donations is a bit more involved and can take a couple of hours.
 Once you’re finished, you’ll be offered a few snacks in the cantina to restore some energy, and then you’re free to enjoy the rest of your day.

 Due to the pandemic, however, the protocol for donating blood is a bit different.
 Although there is no risk of contracting COVID-19 through donation, the normal social distancing and disinfecting protocols are all the more important to keep donors and staff safe from infection.
-Donations are now appointment-only, which allows blood centers to more easily manage the number of people present at any one time.
+Most blood centers operate on an appointment-only basis, allowing them to easily manage the number of people present at any one time.
+Those places that are accepting walk-ins have protocols in place to maintain safety and proper social distancing.
 Machines and seating areas are also spaced out to minimize close contact, and everyone is required to wear face masks at all times.

 A healthcare worker will also take your temperature and collect your health history when you arrive.
 The paperwork completed will include questions about COVID-related symptoms, such as difficulty breathing or dry cough.
 Hand sanitizers are also provided throughout the process, and donation centers have enhanced their already-stringent sterilization protocols to make sure everything is safe.